-The top management at the department has said they want to continue with the Innovation Engine, which is a sign that it had practical relevance for them.
-They have furthermore indicated that they want to integrate the Innovation Engine with the balanced scorecard process.
-The hospital has also shown an interest in using the Innovation Engine as an auditing tool.
-This implies that the Innovation Engine could be integrated in both auditing and balanced scorecard processes in healthcare in order to strengthen the empowerment.
-Another possibility that has been discussed is to apply the

-Innovation Engine methodology to a specific process instead of at a department.
-It is also possible that action plans derived from this initiative will be turned into packaged services, available to other hospital departments that also run Innovation Engine projects and identify similar issues.
+After this study, the department has repeated the project with the Improvement Engine, which is a sign that it had practical relevance for them.
+They have furthermore indicated that they want to integrate the Improvement Engine with the balanced scorecard process.
+The hospital has also shown an interest in using the Improvement Engine as an auditing tool.
+This implies that the Improvement Engine could be integrated in both auditing and balanced scorecard processes in healthcare in order to strengthen the empowerment.
+Another possibility that has been discussed is to apply the Improvement Engine methodology to a specific process instead of at a department.
+It is also possible that action plans derived from this initiative will be turned into packaged services, available to other hospital departments that also run Improvement Engine projects and identify similar issues.
 In this way, the competence and the climate for change at the university hospital can in the long run be stimulated and improved.
-There are many sub-cultures in a large organization such as Sahlgrenska University Hospital and the possibility to perform employee-driven change varies.
-In terms of context, it seems that, at the department at which the Innovation Engine was tested, the top management allows and encourages employee-driven change, and the results of the project, perhaps as an effect of the leadership, were rather satisfactory.
-Most likely, a leadership group that did not support employee-driven change would generate a different outcome.
+There are many subcultures in a large organization such as Sahlgrenska University Hospital and the possibility to perform employee-driven change varies.
+In terms of context, it seems that, at the department at which the Improvement Engine was tested, the management team allowed and encouraged employee-driven change, and the results of the project, perhaps as an effect of the leadership, were rather satisfactory.
+Most likely, a management team that does not support employee-driven change will generate a different outcome.
 Following the arguments above, one implication is that a prerequisite is that the top management is supportive.
-This fact could possibly be especially relevant in healthcare since the approach to change is often top-down and employees are not as willing to take actions if the top management is not committed.
+This fact could possibly be especially relevant in healthcare since the approach to change is often top-down and employees are not as willing to take actions if the management team is not committed.
 Another implication is that it is a misuse of resources to work with people that do not want to work for change.
-The methodology of the Innovation Engine puts a great deal of emphasis on the opportunity for employees to take the initiative to change.
-We suggest that it is better to choose other change initiatives if these two prerequisites, top management commitment and employee willingness to work for change, are not present.
+The Improvement Engine methodology puts a great deal of emphasis on the opportunity for employees to take the initiative to change.
+We suggest that it is better to choose other change initiatives if these prerequisites, top management commitment and employee willingness to work for change, are not present.